dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

     for num in numbers:
 ```

-In this test we've taken the same logic, and spread it across `main`
+In this test, we've taken the same logic and spread it across `main`
 and another function, `positive_numbers`.
-Ideally the model would have
+Ideally, the model would have
 to think a little harder to understand that the `some_numbers` is
-flowing through the function call into the body of positive_numbers,
+flowing through the function call into the body of `positive_numbers`,
-causing the for loop body to need a None check.
+causing the for loop body to need a `None` check.
 In practice though, we
-find this test is actually easier for the model to pass, with models
+find this test is actually *easier* for the model to pass, with models
 as small as Pythia 1b passing it, and Pythia 12b learning to pass it
 13% of the way into training.

-It turns out that because of the type annotations on the
+Because of the type annotations on the
 `positive_numbers` function, the model doesn't need to pay attention
 to `main` at all.
 It can just look at `positive_numbers`, and use the
 type annotation to know that result contains `Optional[int]`s, so that
-`num` is Nullable must be checked for None before proceeding.
+since `num` is Nullable, it must be checked for None before proceeding.
 Looking
 at the type annotation turns out to be easier for the model than
 scanning through a list to determine if there are None and non-None
 values, resulting in an easier test overall.